quangctkm9207/multi-library-bintray/README.md

+## DEPRECATED
+Bintray just stopped accepting new packages from early 2021.
+Therefore, to host your Java/Library, you can use Maven Central (Sonatype) by following [this post](https://getstream.io/blog/publishing-libraries-to-mavencentral-2021/).

 ## Multiple Library Bintray Release
 A demo project which illustrates how to a distribute Java/Android multiple-module library on Bintray easily.